Frequently Asked Questions

 How do I apply exiGrow?

-Probably not!
-ExiGrow replaces and enhances aeration in areas with alkaline soil.
+Probably not, unless your soil is severely hardened due to heavy traffic.
+ExiGrow replaces and enhances core aeration in areas with alkaline soil.
 No more hours pushing a gigantic machine under the hot sun.
 Simply attach exiGrow to your hose and spray!

 How long has exiGrow been used for soil treatment?